HCL-HUBL/ARRAN/README.md

 This plot can help you to find patterns in the genetic relationship between individuals in your cohort, notably regarding ancestry.
 The principal components are usually given as covariates to the GWAS to account for ancestry in the association models.

+#### Preparation of the output files

+The missing rsids ".", will be replaced with automatic IDs using the following format: "chr_pos_ref_alt".

 ### GWAS association

 ### Rare Variants Association Tests